-The Connecticut Office of Higher Education, specifically the executive director of the Office of Higher Education, has authority to issue certificates authorizing the private occupational schools to offer occupational instruction in Connecticut.
-(Conn.
+The Connecticut Office of Higher Education, specifically the executive director of the Office of Higher Education has authority to issue certificate authorizing the private occupational schools to offer occupational instruction in Connecticut.
+Conn.
 Gen. Stat. § 10a-22b; Regs., Conn.
-State Agencies § 10a-34-1.)
-The Office of Higher Education (Conn.
-Gen. Stat. § 10a-1d) is not a public board, and the executive director is ultimately responsible for decision making.
+State Agencies § 10a-34-1 The Office of Higher Education (Conn.
+Gen. Stat. § 10a-1d) is not a public board, and the executive director is ultimately responsible for decision-making.
 Because this structure does not allow for sufficient public access, input, and transparency, Connecticut loses points for the related elements above.
 The Connecticut Office of Higher Education is responsible for oversight and regulation of private occupational schools, as well as a number of other categories of postsecondary institutions.
 Connecticut has not created a board or commission specifically tasked with oversight of private for-profit postsecondary educational institutions.

 The Office of Higher Education has the authority to adopt regulations (Conn.
-Gen. Stat. § 10a-22k), and the executive director of the Office of Higher Education has authority to initiate investigations (Conn.
-Gen. Stat. § 10a-22o(b)) and to assess and assess any entity that violates applicable provisions of Connecticut statute or regulation and impose penalties (Conn.
+Gen. Stat. § 10a-22k), and the executive director of the office of higher education has authority to initiate investigations (Conn.
+Gen. Stat. § 10a-22o(b)) and to assess and assess any entity that violates applicable provisions of Connecticut statute or regulation and impose penalties.
+Conn.
 Gen. Stat. § 10a-22f; Conn.
-Gen. Stat. § 10a-22i).
+Gen. Stat. § 10a-22i However, Connecticut receives no credit here because these functions are not performed by a public board with the increased transparency and public input that structure would provide.

-Type 2: Private degree-granting schools.
+Type 2: Private degree-granting schools

 Private degree-granting schools are "institutions of higher education" - any person, school, board, association, limited liability company or corporation which is licensed or accredited to offer one or more programs of higher learning leading to one or more degrees.
-The Office of Higher Education is responsible for establishing regulations, initiating and conducting investigations (Conn.
+The Office of higher education is responsible for establishing regulations, initiating and conducting investigations, Conn.
 Gen. Stat. § 10a-34; Conn.
 Gen. Stat. § 10a-34c; Conn.
-Gen. Stat. § 10a-34e; Conn.
-Gen. Stat. § 10a-34f).
+Gen. Stat. § 10a-34f

-B. STATUTE-SPECIFIED MEMBERSHIP
+B. STATUTE-SPECIFIED MEMBERSHIP:

 1. TO WHAT EXTENT ARE LIMITATIONS PLACED ON FOR-PROFIT MEMBERSHIP ON THE OVERSIGHT BODY?
-0/25 POINTS\
+0/ 25 POINTS\